pingcap/community/archive/governance/README.md

 List of all members can be found at [special interest groups](special-interest-groups) archived directory.

+## Working Groups

+Thanks to all members in the working groups for developing the TiDB project from 2020 to 2021.

+List of all groups can be found at [working groups](working-groups) archived directory.

 ## Mechanism existed but never performed

 * Project Management Committee